Don't forget to click on the small picture if you want to see the big picture |

 They led Up from Walton Ave to the Grand Concourse.

+On the left, as you look at the photo, is the side of the Lewis Morris Apartments.
 On the right was a play area called The Rockies.

 An apartment building was built on that great